glenkleidon/galkam.AspNetCore.JSONElementStream/README.md

 As bytes arrive in the request body, the middleware will decode the base64 data in small chunks so that the overall memory required is just the original 20MB when it eventually arrives on the controller.

 Taking this one step further, by descending the middleware _Base64StremWriter_ class, it is possible to redirect the binary bytes directly to a file.
 In fact, release 1 includes a generic implementation called _Base64ToTempFileWriter_ which redirects base64 encoded data to a file in the service user's _**TEMP**_ folder.
-This reducing the overall in-memory load down to a few hundred bytes.
+This reduces the overall in-memory load down to a few hundred bytes.
 Instead of the bytes arriving on the controller, the _**document**_ element content is transparently replaced with the file path and the resultant json object becomes:

 ```
 {